Sebastian Kurz: Appointment

 In September 2019, the ÖVP won the 2019 legislative election in a landslide, receiving 1,789,417 votes and 37.5% of the total valid votes cast, enough for a wide plurality in the Parliament.
 Consequently, Kurz picked up an additional nine seats in parliament.
-It is the second consecutive election that the ÖVP emerged as the clear winner.
+It was the second consecutive election in which the ÖVP emerged as the clear winner.
 As a result of the election, Kurz was again tasked with the formation of a new cabinet by President Alexander Van der Bellen on 7 October.
 Throughout October, Kurz held several exploratory meetings with the SPÖ, the FPÖ, NEOS, and the Green Party, which had experienced a grand comeback in the 2019 legislative election, after having dropped out of the Parliament following the 2017 election, and excluding the JETZT party, which failed to secure a minimum of 4 seats to obtain parliamentary representation.
 On 11 November, Kurz announced that the ÖVP would enter into coalition negotiations with the Green Party.

 At the end of December it was reported that coalition negotiations had concluded successfully.
 The program for the new cabinet was introduced to the general public on 2 January 2020.
 The executive board of the ÖVP approved the coalition agreement the next day, the Green Party federal congress followed on 4 January.